droidian/mtp-server/README.md

 # MTP-Server - Small Server Implementation of Media Transfer Protocol
 MTP allows media files to be transferred automatically to and from portable devices.
-Droidian includes `mtp-server` for Managig MTP.
+Droidian includes `mtp-server` for Managing MTP.
 Some of the features are:

 * Fast and Easy-to-use File Transformation
 * No risk of file system corruption